 .
 Matches are made by hand and are on information provided in your profile, so please be sure to fill it out completely.

 To register for the Mentorship Program, you will create an account on the Matching Website and upload your Mentorship Approval Form and Mentorship Action Plan to your profile.
+To learn more about the important steps in setting up a new profile or to update your existing profile within the Mentorship Matching Webiste, please refer to the Mentorship Website Guide.

 If you are interested in requesting a partnership with an employee from a diversity group or who is a youth (i.e. under 30), please indicate your request in the “Tell us about yourself” section in the online profile.If there is someone specific you’d like to mentor or be mentored by, please initiate the self-directed match by contacting the Program Coordinator.